ucchip/wiota_dev_customer/README.md

       adjustable mechanism to maximize capacity in asynchronous mode .</br>

   ★ MESH mode</br>
       &emsp; This is no center mode.
-In asynchronous mode, the support of no center radio between IOT terminal is ebable.</br>
+In asynchronous mode, the support of no center radio between IOT terminals is ebable.</br>
 </br>